Ranveer Singh, Deepika Padukone To Start A Family after Wrapping Up '83?

 Another photo of DP's has her standing sideways.
 A fan asked: "Is she pregnant?"
 Another fan announced: "Hiding baby bump."
 Guess we will get to know when we get to know!

 Coming back to all things professional, a TOI report says that Kabir Khan, director of '83, is all impressed with Deepika's performance.
-A source told the leading lady, "Even though the film is centred around Kapil Dev and that epic match, Deepika's character has a lot to do in 83.
+A source told the leading lady, "Even though the film is centered around Kapil Dev and that epic match, Deepika's character has a lot to do in 83.
 Her scenes with Ranveer are a major highlight and Kabir was quite impressed with what he saw on his monitor."